msainsburydale/NeuralEstimators.jl/docs/src/workflow/examples.md

 ```
 using NeuralEstimators
 using Flux                                  # Julia's deep-learning library
-using Distributions        # sampling from probability distributions
+using Distributions: InverseGamma, Uniform  # sampling from probability distributions
 using AlgebraOfGraphics                     # visualisation
 using CairoMakie                            # visualisation
 ```

 The following packages will be used in the examples with [Gridded data](@ref) and [Irregular spatial data](@ref):

 ```
 using Distances                             # distance matrices
 using Folds                                 # parallel simulation (start Julia with --threads=auto)
 using LinearAlgebra                         # Cholesky factorisation
 ```

 The following packages are used only in the example with [Irregular spatial data](@ref):

 ```
 using GraphNeuralNetworks                   # GNN architecture
-using Statistics           # mean()
+using Statistics: mean
 ```

 Finally, various GPU backends can be used (see the [Flux documentation](https://fluxml.ai/Flux.jl/stable/guide/gpu/#GPU-Support) for details).
 For instance, to use an NVIDIA GPU in the following examples, simply the load the `CUDA.jl` package: